 Moving Words into Action: Child & youth engagement on Sendai priorities

-This ‘Words into Action’ event responds to stakeholders wanting to engage & support working with children & youth on DRR and CCA, but unsure where to start.
-It will introduce practical tools for governments, agencies, CSOs, the private sector, academia and scientists to support inclusive, gender responsive, child & youth engagement under the four priorities of the Sendai Framework and Paris Climate Agreement.
+This ‘Words into Action’ event responded to stakeholders wanting to engage & support working with children & youth on DRR and CCA, but unsure where to start.
+It introduced practical tools for governments, agencies, CSOs, the private sector, academia and scientists to support inclusive, gender responsive, child & youth engagement under the four priorities of the Sendai Framework and Paris Climate Agreement.

-Children and youth, alongside the Children in a Changing Climate Coalition, will share experience, tools and guidance.
-This will be followed by an intergenerational dialogue, and a ‘Children’s Call for Climate Action Now’, informed by the GP children and youth forum, regional consultations and the children’s climate cards to promote inclusivity & gender equity.
+Children and youth, alongside the Children in a Changing Climate Coalition, shared experience, tools and guidance.
+This was followed by an intergenerational dialogue, and a ‘Children’s Call for Climate Action Now’, informed by the GP children and youth forum, regional consultations and the children’s climate cards to promote inclusivity & gender equity.

-The session will be structured by the four Sendai Priorities.
-‘Live scribing and cartooning’ will innovatively capture key learning and ideas.
+The session was structured by the four Sendai Priorities.
+‘Live scribing and cartooning’ innovatively captured key learning and ideas.
 The resulting session recommendations and vision aim to influence and inform the Sendai Framework stocktaking process, the progress joint statement and resulting GPDRR messages and outcomes, to ensure timely uptake of session vision and recommendations.

 - SHARE practical experience, tools and guidance to engage and support working with children and youth on DRR and CCA under the Sendai Priority Frameworks